VisionMobileLtd/blog-post-guidelines/README.md

 ## DE.com Blog Post Submission Guidelines

-To submit your blog post to DeveloperEconomics.com, you need to provide the actual post content, as well as your personal (author) info.
+To submit your blog post to DeveloperEconomics.com, you need to provide the post content, as well as your personal (author) info.

 #### Content